bulldog5046/ha_nespresso_integration/README.md

 # Example
 ![Example Card](examples/Screenshot%202023-11-14%20232456.png)

 Create two helpers for the dropdown lists with the values available in the machines.BrewType and machines.Temprature enums.
+Low or mixed case values on the dropdown for appearance.
+The text values will be converted up uppercase within the service call.

 ![Helpers](examples/Screenshot%202023-11-14%20233208.png)